top of page

 • Articulation, phrasing, dynamics, expression marks and tempo

-• Shape and direction of the melodic line
+• Shape and direction of the melodic lin

-• construction of motives as well as voice leading in the secondary parts
+• construction of motives as well as voice leading in the secondary part

 • Timbre, character, and mood